johnwickerson/mailer/README.md

 ## Feature wishlist

 - Conditionals in template files.
 E.g. only include a piece of text if a specified column contains "true".

+## Known issues

+- Seems to break if an entry in the spreadsheet begins or ends with `"`.
+In this case, globally replacing `""` with `` ` `` is a bad idea.
+Will have a think about how to fix, but in the meantime, just avoid cells beginning or ending with `"`.